JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Use of Quadratic Theil-Senn regression and a weighed average filter for determining &omega; and &alpha;

 Angular velocity &omega; and angular acceleration &alpha; are quite dynamic.
 As *currentDt* only provides us with a position and time to wok with, options for determining these values are quite limited.
-The standard numerical approach of &Delta;&theta; divided by &Delta;t to determine &omega; and the subsequent &Delta;&omega; divided by &Delta;t to obtain &alpha; are too inpricise.
+The standard numerical approach of ${&omega; = &Delta;&theta; \over &Delta;t}$ and the subsequent ${&alpha; = &Delta;&omega; \over &Delta;t}$ are too inpricise and vulnerable to noise.
 Tests show that in a artificial noise free series simulating a continuous accelerating flywheel, the underestimation varies between -1.8% to -5% in &omega; and -0.5% to -4.8% in &alpha;.
 In the presence of noise, deviations become bigger and power and force curves contain several spikes.

 As a cubic regression analysis mthod will lead to overfitting certain error modes, we are constricted to quadratic regression analysis methods.
 By using multiple quadratic approximations for angular velocity &omega; and angular acceleration &alpha; for the same datapoint, we aim to get close to a cubic regressors behaviour, without the overfitting.